Dr. Eva Pressman

 As well, it has been recognized that women are often the decision-makers about health care in the family; thus, attracting women to URMC will likely attract their children and other family members to the many excellent services of care available.

 The University of Rochester Medical Center is well positioned to adopt this broader perspective about the provision of women's health care.
 Our mission must be to advance women's health across the generations.
-We must strive to be the preeminent provider of women's health care spanning the geographic area from Cleveland , Ohio to Albany , New York , recognizing that women will travel for cure, but not for prevention.
+We must strive to be the preeminent provider of women's health care spanning the geographic area from Cleveland, OH, to Albany, NY, recognizing that women will travel for cure but not for prevention.